Marketers tend to pay attention to metrics such as website traffic, views, and engagement.

 You might confuse CPL with cost per acquisition (CPA) as a marketer.
 Both are similar, but the cost-per-acquisition metrics apply to the leads further down the marketing funnel.
 It’s the total cost of acquiring a new customer through a specific ad campaign or channel.
 And it’s related to the total social media and ad spend on a Google Ads campaign.

 The formula for calculating CPA is similar to that for calculating CPL.

 So, CPA = total money spent on acquiring new customers through a specific channel/ the number of customers acquired through that channel

-And to calculate the media spend of a campaign, simply replace “money” with “media.”
+And to calculate the media spend of a campaign, replace “money” with “media.”
 This changes the formula to:

-ROI Vs. CPL: What To do With The Numbers?
+ROI Vs. CPL: What To Do With The Numbers?